Changes to the yesterday report are marked.

 - VAT relief on donations during COVID-19 crisis.

-- Three-month moratorium on debt to banks and financial leasing companies.
+- Moratorium on loan and financial leasing (re)payments.

 - Moratorium on loans granted by the Republic Development Fund until 30 September 2020.